Cornel Medrea: Artistic studies

 He was born on March 8, 1888, in Miercurea Sibiului, then in Szeben County, Kingdom of Hungary, now Sibiu County, Romania.
 After moving with his family to Alba Iulia and attending the local school, he went from 1905–1909 to study at an art school in Zlatna, and in 1909–1912 at the Hungarian University of Fine Arts in Budapest.
 After spending a year traveling by foot to visit the museums in Vienna, Dresden, Leipzig, and Munich, he returned home.
 In 1914 he participated in an exhibit in Bucharest, and completed a bust of George Coșbuc, which is displayed in Sibiu.
 Towards the end of the year he decided to leave Transylvania and moved to Bucharest.

 Career

 On November 11, 1933, he was named professor at the Bucharest National University of Arts, filling the position left vacant after the death of Dimitrie Paciurea; Medrea held this position until 1964.
 In 1955 he was elected corresponding member of the Romanian Academy.
+One of his former students was the sculptor Claudia Cobizev.